kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		}
 	}
 	```
-- The above code was wrong at race condition here, if my producers and consumers are run in their own threads, it means that several threads are reading and writing the buffer at the same time = race condition, this will corrupt the array that I will not be able to write or read values from array because of concurrent access to the array
+- The above code was **wrong at race condition** here, if my producers and consumers are run in their own threads, it means that **several threads are reading and writing the buffer at the same time = race condition**, this will corrupt the array that **I will not be able to write or read values from array because of concurrent access to the array**
 #### Synchronize the access to the array,
 - by adding the synchronized keyword on it like `public void synchronized produce ()` or `public void synchronized consume()` ,
 	- however this will not fix our problem because synchronization can fix our race condition problem, but not if we write it like that.